Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 Ghana certainly offers the most beautiful beaches in this part of Africa: people understand that the beach can be used for swimming, relaxing, strolling around and not as a garbage dump.

-What can be better than laying in a hammock after a nice swim in clear, warm water of the Gulf of Guinea?
+What can be a better highlight than relaxing in a hammock after a nice swim in the clear, warm water of the Gulf of Guinea?

 A delicious pineapple for a dollar, freshly peeled by a machete master in front of you.
 A perfect place to finish the journey around West Africa and gather thoughts before a return to European reality.